pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 TODO: Decide about class: IN or class independent?
 SVCB is IN-specific.

-The record format is based on the extensible key=value list that was originally describe for "SvcParams" for the SVCB record type {{?RFC9460}}.
+The record format is based on the extensible key=value list that was originally defined for "SvcParams" for the SVCB record type {{?RFC9460}}.
+Unlike SVCB, DELEG protocol does not have "SvcPriority" and "TargetName" fields.
 The keys in the DELEG protocol are different than those used in SVCB.
 To avoid confusion between the two protocols, the list of key=value parameters used by the DELEG protocol are called DelegInfos.